lizre/learn-actions/learn-actions.md

 <br>

-# 4. Reading/writing the workflow: Actually doing things
+# 5. Reading/writing the workflow: using variables and bash

 ### Use variables